Rafah, Egypt

 Rafah is the site of the Rafah Border Crossing, the sole crossing point between Egypt and the Gaza Strip.
 The Egyptian government announced in early 2015 that it would raze the entire city and build a new settlement for its residents, in order to expand a security buffer between Egypt and Gaza Strip.
-The Egyptian military reportedly began bulldozing sections of Rafah in late 2014.
+The Egyptian military began bulldozing sections of Rafah in late 2014.
+By 2021, the Egyptian military had demolished at least 7,460 buildings in Rafah.

 History

 When Israel withdrew from the Sinai in 1982, Rafah was split into a Gazan part and an Egyptian part, dividing families, separated by barbed-wire barriers.
 The core of the city was destroyed by Israel and Egypt to create a large buffer zone.

 During the 2011 Egyptian protests, anti-government rioters attacked and killed three police officers in the town.

 In October 2014, the Egyptian government announced plans to relocate the population and completely demolish the city in order to enlarge the buffer zone between Egypt and Gaza.
 Between July 2013 and August 2015, Egyptian authorities demolished at least 3,255 residential, commercial, administrative, and community buildings along the border, forcibly evicting thousands of people.

 In June 2015 Egypt completed the digging of a ditch at the Rafah Crossing Point, 20 meters wide by 10 meters deep.
 It is located two kilometers from the border with Gaza outside of Rafah City and part of the enlarged buffer zone.
 Expansion of the trench along with watchtowers was planned.

 In November 2021, Egypt and Israel signed an agreement that allows Egypt to increase its military presence in Rafah.

+By mid-2018, the Egyptian military had destroyed at least 6,850 buildings in the city of Rafah, and from August 2016 to August 2019, the Egyptian army destroyed and closed 3,500 hectares of farmland.
+Subsequently, the number of buildings destroyed by the Egyptians rose to 7,460.
+Human Rights Watch stated that these demolitions are likely war crimes.